 Volume 3 (of 5): Indiana, Lower Michigan, and Ohio

 By Richard C. Carpenter.

-"Meticulously crafted and rich in detail, these hand-drawn color maps reveal with skilled precision - at a scale of 1 inch to 4 miles (or 1:250,000)—the various main and branch railroad passenger and freight lines that served thousands of American towns.
-The maps also include such features as long-since-demolished steam locomotive and manual signal tower installations, towns that functioned solely as places where crews changed over, track pans, coaling stations, and other rail-specific sites.
+"Richard C. Carpenter's hand-drawn color maps recapture the precise details: the various trunk and ancillary railroad passenger lines that served thousands of towns; long-since demolished steam locomotive and manual signal tower installations; towns that functioned solely as places where crews changed over; track pans; coaling stations; tunnels; bridges and viaducts; and other rail-specific sites.

 "Author Richard C. Carpenter is the retired executive director of the South Western Regional Planning Agency in Connecticut."